glennmckechnie/weewx-uradmon/README.md

         [...]
         user = weewx
 </pre>
-That user can now be assigned the appropriate permissions to operate the needed database, and you may need to create the user depending how you have previously setup weewx setup (the default is no mysql).
+That user can now be assigned the appropriate permissions to operate the needed database.
+You may need to create the user depending how you have previously setup weewx setup (the default is sqlite only, ie:-  no mysql).

 <pre>
 mysql -uroot -p